 For stability reasons (see §3.4), in (4.7), the first term (which corresponds to a second order centred scheme) is evaluated using the now tracer (centred in time) while the second term (which is the diffusive part of the scheme), is evaluated using the before tracer (forward in time).
-This choice is discussed by Webb et al. [1998] in the context of the QUICK advection scheme.
+This choice is discussed by ? in the context of the QUICK advection scheme.
 UBS and QUICK schemes only differ by one coefficient.
-Replacing 1/6 with 1/8 in (4.7) leads to the QUICK advection scheme [Webb et al. 1998].
+Replacing 1/6 with 1/8 in (4.7) leads to the QUICK advection scheme [?].
 This option is not available through a namelist parameter, since the 1/6 coefficient is hard coded.
 Nevertheless it is quite easy to make the substitution in the traadv_ubs.F90 module and obtain a QUICK scheme.